zhibin-wang09/Post-It/README.md

-A note taking extention that allows you to take notes on any website.
-You will never be afriad of losing your note because it is attached to the WEBSITE!!!
+A note-taking extension that allows you to take notes on any website.
+You will never be afraid of losing your note because it is attached to the WEBSITE!!!